Dogs in a outdoor training class practising walking on a lead

 When training our dogs, we need to be aware of the difficulty level and set them up to succeed, but how do we do this?

-Understanding the dog’s environment and choosing a setting that suits our current level of training.
-As a result, when our dog keeps not succeeding in achieving our goal.
-Then, our training plan is at fault, not our dog.
+Understanding the dog’s environment and choosing a setting that suits our current level of training is key.
+When our dog does not succeed in achieving our goal, our training plan is at fault, not our dog.

 The first of the Three D’s: How Duration affects the difficulty level of dog training.